nidib/jiraiya/README.md

 ## Development guide
 ### backend/core
 - Currently the only way to develop this application is by rebuilding its image every time there is a change on the source code.
-This can be done by running:
+This can be done by running at the project root:
-  - `$ sh ./scripts/start.sh up` (Run this after changing this project's source code)
+  - `$ ./scripts/start.sh up`
 ### frontend/dashboard
 - Not implemented